darkprinx/break-the-ice-with-python/Status/Day 3.md

 word = input().split()

 for i in word:
-    if word.count(i) > 1:    #count function returns total repeatation of an element that is send as argument word.remove(i)     # removes exactly one element per call
+    if word.count(i) > 1:    # count function returns the total repetition of an element that is send as argument word.remove(i)     # removes exactly one element per call

 word.sort()